Celeste Bright Flaunts Her Amazing Figure In Skimpy Bikini, Shares Uplifting Message: ‘It’s All About Love’

-Celeste Bright is showing off her fantastic physique in a revealing bikini and sharing an uplifting message with followers.
+Celeste Bright recently showed off her fantastic physique in a revealing bikini and shared an uplifting message with followers.

 The popular Instagram model took to the site on Friday to share a snap of herself rocking a barely there bikini as she stood in front of a wall painted with rainbow-colored hearts.
-Bright stared into the camera with a steely gaze, her long and wavy blonde hair flowing down over her shoulders.
+Bright stared at the camera with a steely gaze, her long and wavy blond hair flowing down over her shoulders.
 The model rocked a skimpy black two-piece swimsuit, which was styled like a cut-off button-down sweater on top.
-The swimwear left little to the imagination, flaunting her well-toned arms and legs and her washboard abs.
+The swimwear left little to the imagination as she flaunted her well-toned arms and legs and her washboard abs.

-Bright added a caption saying that it’s “all about love,” along with a series of colored hearts.
+Bright added a caption about love, along with a series of colored hearts.

 The steamy snap and the inspiring message were a huge hit with Bright’s followers, with the post racking up thousands of likes and a number of supportive comments.
 Many seemed to like her message of acceptance, which appeared aimed at her LGBTQ fans.